RodriVazquezAsenjo/PP1---Platform/README.md

 It is worth noting that any pushes intended to be done to the original code will request approval from the author of the original code.

-*Forking will be in a new repo belonging to them.
-If you make changes to your repo, they’ll be informed and have the option to pull from yours.*

 **Git Fork**

 An alternative to cloning, which maintains a relationship to the